New Bridge School

 There is a mixed delivery model, with the majority of lessons delivered by the class teacher and a smaller percentage delivered by specialist teachers in subject specific environments.

-The Curriculum leader analyses the data and provides feedback to the teachers in order to inform and improve future practice.
+Curriculum leaders regularly analyse the data and provide feedback to the teachers in order to inform and improve future practice.

 Technology

-All pupils and staff at New Bridge have an iPad and technology supports a flexible and collaborative approach to pupils learning. iPads are used creatively in a range of different ways across all subjects but there are shared, generic ways in which they contribute to teaching and learning.
+All pupils and staff at New Bridge have an iPad and technology that supports a flexible and collaborative approach to pupils learning. iPads are used creatively in a range of different ways across all subjects.
+They provide opportunities for collaborative learning which have proven to positively impact on teaching and learning.

 Technology allows for such flexibility in learning that it will enable and encourage pupils to work in a more collaborative manner.
 Technology is a key building block in facilitating collaborative learning.
 The iPad will allow pupils to contribute to lesson content from the front of the class, engage with their peers in problem solving activities and create a more collective approach to lesson time.
 Supported by technology, pupils are generating new approaches to problem solving and learning how to work alongside their peers, a great attribute for their future destination.